 Dominican taxis rarely cruise for passengers – instead they wait at designated sitios (stops), which are located at hotels, bus terminals, tourist areas and main public parks.
 You can also phone a taxi service (or ask your hotel receptionist to call for you).
 Taxis do not have meters – agree on a price beforehand.

-Though hitchhiking is never entirely safe anywhere in the world, Dominicans, both men and women, hitch all the time, especially in rural areas where fewer people have cars and guagua service is sparse.
+Hitching is never entirely safe, and we don’t recommend it.
+Travellers who hitch should understand that they are taking a small but potentially serious risk.
+That said, Dominicans, both men and women, do it all the time, especially in rural areas where fewer people have cars and guagua service is sparse.
 It’s also common in resort areas like Bávaro, where a large number of workers commute to Higüey or other towns nearby every morning and evening.
-That said, it is rare to see foreigners hitchhiking, and doing so (especially if you have bags) carries a greater risk than for locals.
+It is, however, rare to see foreigners hitchhiking, and doing so (especially if you have bags) carries a greater risk than for locals.